backtrace-labs/backtrace-log4j2/README.md

 <Logger name="backtrace.io" level="off" additivity="false"/>
 ```

-You can also set the level with which you want to receive logs from this library, eg. ERROR, INFORM or DEBUG.
+You can also set the level with which you want to receive logs from this library, eg. `ERROR`, `INFORM` or `DEBUG`.
 ```xml
 <Logger name="backtrace.io" level="error" additivity="true"/>
 ```